-B.4 Predicted city-level GDP per capita
+C.4 Predicted city-level GDP per capita

 Here we provide a more detailed discussion of how we estimate city level GDP per capita for our full sample of cities (port and non-port cities).
 First, we merge the Canback data with our city list, and construct GDP per capita from the level of GDP and the population data provided by Canback.
-GDP are reported at purchasing power parity (in 2005 USD).
-We have estimates from this source for 898 cities in our sample.